Durvesh9/Durvesh9/Readme.md

 # Hi, I’m Durvesh 👋

-Welcome to my GitHub!
-I'm a **Data Analyst & AI/ML Engineering graduate** who enjoys working with data, building clean and meaningful dashboards, and developing practical Python-based solutions.
+AIML Graduate with a passion for Product Management — currently working with data to build meaningful, user-focused solutions.

 I focus on:
 - Turning raw data into structured insights